Anthony-eng21/ExcelToJSON/README.md

 2. **Run the Server**: Start the Express server script.
 Ensure it's listening for incoming POST requests at the `/read` endpoint.
 3. **Send a Request**: Use a REST API client of your choice to send a POST request containing an Excel file to the server.
 4. **Receive Response**: The server will process the Excel file and return the content in JSON format as the response.
+5. **Thunder Client (request setup)**: Start a new request.
+Go to the body section for your request.
+Use the Form option for your body.
+Press files then a field will show up.
+Then you want to give the field name a value of 'file' (as expected in our script) then send that biddy

 ## Additional Information